|Master: Goals of the Programme

 On top of this there are a number of collective activities for all master's students, with the aim to offer solid theoretical, methodological and historical knowledge of the ArtScience field and in order to stimulate the exchange of skills, knowledge and viewpoints between students.

-Within each of these domains students are expected to develop competencies within these areas:
+Students are expected to develop competencies within the following areas:

 These competencies are the basis of the evaluation by the teachers at the end of each course module and they are also used to evaluate the presentations at the end of each semester.
 In turn, twice a year an evaluation meeting is held for the students to evaluate the programme and suggest improvements.